 We recommend adult supervision and assistance due to microwave use and HOT liquids.

-Step 1: Combine 4 tablespoons of finer powder and 2 cups of water in a microwave-safe bowl and mix thoroughly.
+Step 1: Mix four tablespoons of finer powder and 2 cups of water in a microwave-safe bowl.

 Step 2: Microwave mixture on high for 3 minutes.